kam1tsur3/2020_CTF/nullcon/pwn/Dark_Honya/README.md

 libc version: 2.23
 ### Exploit
-All address of allocated chunks is stored in table at bss area.
+All address of allocated chunks is stored in a table at bss area.
 The table can have 16 entries and is located at fixed address 0x6021a0.
 We can select command below:
 * 1:buy a book